Jet schemes of singular surfaces of types $D_4^0$ and $D_4^1$ in characteristic $2$: Jet schemes of a singular surface of type

-In (2), we can prove the same way in (1). \end{proof} In the following, we give the irreducible decomposition of the singular fiber $S_m^0$. \begin{Thm} If $m \geq 5$, the closed subsets $Z_m^i$ are irreducible of dimension $2m+1$ for $0 \leq i \leq 3$.
-Moreover, the irreducible decomposition of the singular fiber $S_m^0$ is given by
+We can prove (b) in the same way as (a). \end{proof} In the following, we give the irreducible decomposition of the singular fiber $S_m^0$.
+First of all, we give the decomposition of $S_m^0$. \begin{Prop} For $m \geq 3$, we have